wpswings/woo-gift-cards-lite/readme.txt

 Yes.
 You can modify the Gift card email template from the "Gift Card" menu where all the templates are listed.
 Click on “Edit” to edit a particular gift card template.
 Now the editing page of the template will open.
 You can make the changes and update the template.

 = Does the Gift card plugin support multiple languages? = Yes, the plugin supports multiple languages and is WPML compatible.
-You can also use the Loco Translate plugin to translate the strings in another language.
+You can also use the Loco Translate plugin to translate the strings into another language.

 = Does this Gift card plugin support Price Based on Country for WooCommerce plugin? = Yes.
 The plugin is compatible with Price Based on Country for WooCommerce plugin which enables customers to place an order in their own currency.